mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 A Laboratory Noise Source
 -------------------------

 A noise generator is useful for both understanding the principles of and actual testing of signal chains.
-The circuit shown in Figure X uses a 1M resistor as a 127nV/:math:`\sqrt{Hz}` (at room temperature) noise source with “okay accuracy” and bandwidth.
+The circuit shown in Figure :ref:`ananoisesrc` uses a 1M resistor as a 127nV/:math:`\sqrt{Hz}` (at room temperature) noise source with “okay accuracy” and bandwidth.
 While the accuracy is only “okay”, the advantage is that it is based on first principles, so in a sense can act as an uncalibrated standard.
 The OP482 is an ultralow bias current amplifier with correspondingly low current noise, and a voltage noise low enough that the noise due to a 1M input impedance is dominant.
 Configured with a gain of 100, the output noise is 12.7 µV/:math:`\sqrt{\rm Hz}`.
 So in a sense - this circuit is the “world’s worst sensor”, with lots of sensor noise, but that does not actually sense anything.
 (It could be used as a crude temperature sensor - but in this application, any great departure from room temperature (~300 Kelvin) should be corrected for.)

 .. figure:: noise_source_schematic.png

-   **Figure 2.
-Laboratory Noise Source**
+   Laboratory Noise Source
+   :label:`ananoisesrc`

-The noise source was verified with an ADALM2000 USB instrument, using the Scopy GUI’s spectrum analyzer, shown in Figure 3.
+The noise source was verified with an ADALM2000 USB instrument, using the Scopy GUI’s spectrum analyzer, shown in Figure :ref:`ngoutput`.

 .. figure:: resistor_based_noise_source_nsd_scopy.png

-   Figure 3.
    Noise Generator Output
+   :label:`ngoutput`

 Under the analyzer settings shown, the ADALM2000 noise floor is
 <<40µV/:math:`\sqrt{\rm Hz}`, well below the 1.27 mV/:math:`\sqrt{\rm Hz}`>> of the noise source.
 The idea that your test instrument must be better than the circuit parameter being measured is intuitively obvious in this situation; what is less obvious, or at least not thought about as much, is that this principle should be followed all the way through the sensor signal chain.

 While Scopy is useful for single, visual measurements, the functionality can be replicated easily with the scipy.signal.periodogram function.
 Raw data is collected from an ADALM2000 using the libm2k and Python bindings, minimally processed to remove DC content (that would otherwise “leak” into low frequency bins), and scaled to nV/:math:`\sqrt{\rm Hz}`.
 This method can be applied to any data acquisition module, so long as the sample rate is fixed and known, and data can be formatted as a vector of voltages.

+.. -----------------------------------------------------|
 .. code-block:: python

-    navgs = 32
+    navgs = 32 # Avg.
+32 periodograms to smooth out data
     ns = 2**16
-    vsd=np.zeros(ns//2+1) # asking for onesided periodogram
+    vsd=np.zeros(ns//2+1) # /2 for onesided
-        for i in range(navgs): # Average 8 periodograms to smooth out data ch1=np.asarray(data[0]) # Extract channel 1 data
+        for i in range(navgs):
+        ch1=np.asarray(data[0]) # Extract channel 1 data
         ch1 -= np.average(ch1) # Remove DC
-        fs, psd = periodogram(ch1, 1000000, window="blackman",
+        fs, psd = periodogram(ch1, 1000000,
+                              window="blackman",
                               return_onesided=True)
         vsd += np.sqrt(psd)
     vsd /= navgs